rafelafrance/traiter/README.md

 #### 4. Post processing of traits
 This is where I apply a set of heuristics to modify traits to handle things like missing units, or to make sure we don't assign an ovary trait to a male or a testis trait to female.

 There is also where we handle issues that are not easily resolved with this parsing technique.
-For example, the double quote '"' is used as both an abbreviation for inches and as a quote character.
-A human can human can easily tell the difference but these parsers struggle.
+For example, the double quote `"` is used as both an abbreviation for inches and as a quote character.
+A human can human can usually tell the difference but these parsers struggle.

 #### Notes on the algorithm